kampaitees/Linear-Regression/README.md

-**In practice we will stop the algorithm when magnitude of the *First Derivative* is less than some threshold(&epsilon;) set by us only.
+**In practice we will stop the algorithm when the magnitude of the *First Derivative* is less than some threshold(&epsilon;) set by us only.
 The reason for this is that in practice, we can never get to the minimum of the function because of randomness in the dataset so we are happy with the parameters that are exactly not optimum but very near to the optimum parameters.**

-**But as we know that input attributes are not a single(except *Simple Linear Regression*) attribute so instead of taking the derivative we will take partial derivative w.r.t each and every attribute of the dataset and we will call it as *Gradient* of the function and our algorithm's name *Hill Descent* is changed to *Gradient Descent* in multiple dimensions.**
+**But as we know that input attributes are not a single(except *Simple Linear Regression*) attribute so instead of taking the derivative we will take partial derivative w.r.t every attribute of the dataset and we will call it as *Gradient* of the function and our algorithm's name *Hill Descent* is changed to *Gradient Descent* in multiple dimensions.**